yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         - FIX - FORCE change an Account's / Category's Currency (use with care).
 (Does not update any transactions) (force_change_account_currency.py)
         - FIX - FORCE change ALL Accounts' / Categories' currencies (use with care).
 (Does not update any transactions) (force_change_all_currencies.py)
         - FIX - FORCE Change Accounts / Categories [& Securities] FROM Currency TO Currency
+        - Toggle investment securities with zero shares status to active/inactive

     - MENU: Transactions tools
         - Move/Merge Investment transactions from one account into another.
 DISABLED >> NOW RUN FROM EXTENSIONS MENU (you can pre-select register txns first)
         - FIX - Diagnose Attachments - DELETE Orphan attachments (allows you to delete Orphan attachments from Disk ** Syncing must be disabled **)